vitoco84/ml-stock-sent/README.md

 - Python **3.10+**
 - (Optional) NVIDIA GPU with CUDA for accelerated FinBERT and training/tuning

+### Configuration
+- All runtime parameters are defined in following configuration files:
+  - Training and Data Pipeline `config\config.yaml`
+  - API `app/api/settings.py` and `.env`.
+- If you change any of the runtime parameters you must regenerate the features and retrain your models.

 ### Setup
 ```bash
 # Upgrade pip